Table of Contents

 Many people things that wireless power transmission, wireless power transfer, or wireless electricity transfer is the invention of the 20th century.
-But before 100 years, the actual discovery of wireless power transmission happens.
+But 100 years, the actual discovery of wireless power transmission happened.
 Basic of the wireless power transmission told by the British Scientist Faradays, French Physists Ampere in their laws.

 Nicola Tesla & his experiment

 A famous electrical genius, Nicola Tesla, powered the electrical bulb with the technology of wireless electricity transfer in the 18th century (During the Industrial Revolution).

 He experimented with powering an electrical bulb by using a 140-foot tesla coil from more than two miles of distance.
 Tesla coil is able to generate a very high voltage.

 While experimenting, dynamo gets burned off a local power plant & entire village of Colorado get to suffer from a power cut.

 The dream of Nicola Tesla is to power the world with the help of wireless power transfer.
 It is by placing big tesla coils in the various points of the country of the world and transferring electricity without using any electrical devices in between.

 What is Wireless Power Transmission & how it works?

 Wireless power transmission is the process of electricity transmission without using wires as a medium.
 A transmitter device is a transmitter that takes electrical power from an electric source & generates a time-varying electromagnetic field.

 This electromagnetic power is transferred across the space inline to the receiver device.
 The function of the receiver device is to extract electric power transmitted by the transmitter & supply it to the electrical load.